abhayk1201/CS766/index.md

 2. I wanted to run code on my own laptop.
 Deep nets require way too much computing time.
 3. I wanted to learn the models that were state of the art pre-deep net era.

-My goal was two fold.
-One, learn about and then implement the models that were commonly used before deep nets.
+My goal was twofold.
+One, learn about and then implement the models that were commonly used before deep nets dominance.
 Two, try a new technique to see if I can improve the precision of the older models.

 ## Dataset to Benchmark Model Performance